thorin/redmine_ldap_sync/README.md

 ### Base settings

-The base settings read from the plain YAML file `config/base_settings.yml`.
+All the base settings are loaded from the plain YAML file `config/base_settings.yml`.
 Please be aware that those settings weren't tested and may not work.
 Saying so, I'll need your help to make these settings more accurate.